 I offer two levels of guided autobiography:

 GAB1 is the basic level developed by the Birren Center for Autobiographical Studies in California and has a strong focus on life review.
 In sessions held over six weeks, we explore themes like turning points, family, health and what we consider to be our life’s work.
-The first part of the roughly 2.5 hour session is devoted to activities to enhance self-awareness and writing skills; the second for sharing aloud the stories you have written at home in the preceding week.
-Workshop sessions run 6 weeks although I also offer one-time workshops for special occasions.
+The first part of the roughly two-hour session is devoted to activities to enhance self-awareness, writing skills, and memory; the second for sharing aloud the stories you have written at home in the preceding week.

-Those who want to continue gaining benefits from life review and sharing their stories in a small group, but want a stronger focus on writing craft can go onto GAB2.
+Those who want to continue gaining benefits from life review and sharing their stories in a small group, but want a stronger focus on writing craft, can go onto GAB2.

 GAB2 borrows from the curriculum developed by the Birren Center, but is intended for those who want to take their stories and writing to the next level.
 In GAB2 we spend the first part of the session learning the core elements of writing memoir and discuss things like story structure, developing strong characters, and what makes good dialogue.
 In the second part of the session, we tackle themes like love, finding independence, and gaining resilience–themes you will write about at home and then share aloud with your small group the following week.